Work in progress, not built and tested.

 That 10p compensation capacitor looks wrong, I expected about 100p would be needed, I need to check my simulation.
 One of the 220R presets is to adjust output offset so that the servo doesn't have too much work to do, and the other preset adjusts output stage quiescent current.

 My aversion to relay speaker protection is based on personal experience with a few unreliable examples.
 There are of course alternatives to relays, for example using mosfets for the switching.
 These have a built in rectifier from drain to source, which means we need two in series connected in opposite direction, but provided we use types with very low on-resistance that should be no problem.
 There are plenty of examples published, so no need to design anything new.
-Driving the gates from a photovoltaic type opto-coupler simplifies the circuit requirements, the Panasonic APV1122 looks good, it has a relatively fast switch-off time of 0.1 ms, which is useful for high power applications.
+Driving the gates from a photovoltaic type opto-coupler simplifies the circuit requirements, the Panasonic APV1122 looks good, it has a relatively fast switch-off time of 0.1 ms, which is useful for high power applications, but the current output may be too low for driving the mosfet gate capacitance fast enough without additional complexity.
 I thought of including the mosfets inside the feedback loop, as I did with the MJR7 output capacitor, but this probably adds problems without being a significant improvement.
 Switching the supply rather than the output has some advantages, but may have problems with switch-on thumps or clicks, so I prefer the output switching option.
 (Switching both output and supply would be even safer, and need not add much to the cost.
 Incorporating a heatsink temperature detector to switch off and prevent overheating is also a good idea.)
 Here is a version with mosfet speaker switching.
 I have not included the 'control circuit' for the mosfet output switch, there are a few obvious variations, but without trying a few I don't want to make any recommendations.

 The circuit is not a final design, just an example to show the sort of thing we could end up with if we try to 'improve' the MJR7.
 The only real improvement is the noise level, but the MJR7 noise is low enough for almost anything other than an ultra-high efficiency horn loaded speaker.